asetalias/blog/README.md

 5) To run a local copy of the website, open your preferred CLI, change the directory to the address of the repo and use the command hugo server.
 6) Submit a pull request to commit your changes to the website.

-*to get to know this theme better [click here](https://github.com/appernetic/hugo-nederburg-theme/)*
+*The theme used in this website is Hugo-Nerdberg Theme* *To get to know the theme better [click here](https://github.com/appernetic/hugo-nederburg-theme/)*